Science and Society

 NOTE: Summer 2015 science and society courses will be available to take, however the available course list will not be provided.

 Course Placement Request Form

 After you have registered for the Science and Society course, please check your Degree Audit Report (DARS).
 If the course is not in the requirement, please fill out and submit the Course Placement Request Form.
 Allow five to 10 business days for your request to be processed.
-You are limited to five submissions, only submit each request once.

 - Understand the reciprocal relationship between science and societies (local, regional, national and/or global).

 - Develop a critical understanding of the scientific principles underlying some of the major topical scientific issues in the public domain.